 Recent graduate with a Bachelor of Science in Counseling.
-Mentored six fellow students.
-More than four years of volunteer experience with outreach organizations.
+Mentored 6 fellow students.
+More than 4 years of volunteer experience with outreach organizations.

 Associate of Science in Personal Fitness Training.
 Led weekly workout sessions on campus.
 Wellness Certification from American Fitness Professionals and Associates.